kxxjxxl/recursi-verse/README.md

 # recursi-verse
-with its potential for infinite loops, if not handled correctly.
+concept of recursion - with its potential for infinite loops, if not handled correctly.

 The Infinite Loop of Divine Algorithms